kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 When a new Pod is created, Scheduler is responsible for selecting a suitable Node that accommodates the Pod.
 When a Pod resize is requested, Kubelet attempts to update the Pod and its Containers.
-If the Kubelet is unable to do so on its own, Scheduler helps, if possible, by evicting lower priority Pods from the Node.
+If required, Kubelet may evict lower priority Pods from the Node to make room for the resize.
+Scheduler observes the resize request, and updates the accounting in its cache.

-The following steps denote a typical flow of an in-place resize operation for a Pod with ResizePolicy set to Update for all its Containers.
+The following steps denote a typical flow of an in-place resize operation for a Pod with ResizePolicy set to NoRestart for all its Containers.

-1. The initiating actor updates the Pod's Container.ResourceRequirements using PATCH verb.
+1. Initiating actor updates Pod's Container.ResourceRequirements using PATCH verb.
 1. API Server validates the new ResourceRequirements (e.g. limits are not below requested resources, QoS class does not change, ResourceQuota not exceeded..).
 1. API Server calls all Admission Controllers to verify the Pod Update.